Bayesian MI-LASSO for Variable Selection on Multiply-Imputed Data: Methods

-The second shrinkage Bayesian MI-LASSO model defined the Horseshoe prior for group coefficients, adjusted from the Bayesian Horseshoe method in \cite{carvalho2009handling}.
-Horseshoe model shows better stability than Multi-Laplace prior in simulations.
-The mathematical form is stated as follows:
+The second shrinkage Bayesian MI-LASSO model leverages \textbf{Horseshoe} priors for group coefficients, motivated by the Bayesian Horseshoe method \citep{Carvalho2009}.
+Horseshoe priors introduces an additional global parameter $\tau^2$ to control the overall shrinkage of all coefficients.
+The Horseshoe Bayesian MI-LASSO model is given by: